ACE Program – Frequently Asked Questions

 Does the program accept transfer credit?

-Yes, as long as it is from an accredited institution, you received a “C” or better and it is equal in value to one of our courses in the program.
+Yes, as long as it is from an accredited institution, you received a “C” or better and it is equal in value to one of the courses in the program of your selected major.
+The amount of transfer credit applied is determined by Harcum College staff who review your transcript from a previously attended institution.

 Does the program accept military credit?

 Yes.
-We will need a copy of your military record to see what would be transferable.
+A copy of your military record would be reviewed to identify possible transfer credits.

 Is Harcum College an accredited college?